Amarcode-Studios/.github/profile/README.md

 We are building Soccer Squad, a football game inspired by some of the great games from the late 80s and early 90s: Player Manager and Kick Off.

-Lauch deadline is not set yet but should be during summer 2024.
+Lauch deadline is not set yet but should be during summer 2024

+Checkout and wishlist on Steam [Soccer Squad on Steam](https://store.steampowered.com/app/2838580/Soccer_Squad/)

 If you'd like to get involved please send an email to info@dinuzzo.it